lookbook-hq/lookbook/docs/alpha/02_new_features.md

 ## 🆕 ActionMailer previews

+> ⚠️ ActionMailer preview support is still very much at an experimental stage.
+Any feedback and/or suggestions on this feature would be very welcome!

 [➡️ Demo example](https://v3-demo-app.lookbook.build/lookbook/previews/user_mailer/welcome)

 ActionMailer previews are supported out-of-the-box in v3, with no changes required to the regular [ActionMailer preview format](https://guides.rubyonrails.org/action_mailer_basics.html#previewing-emails):